wcgordon1/TustinRecruiting/src/content/glossary/endpoint-detection-and-response-edr-.md

       Security Information and Event Management (SIEM), Threat Intelligence, Insider Threat Detection, Ransomware Mitigation, Container Security
 ---
-Endpoint Detection and Response (EDR) is a cybersecurity solution designed to monitor, detect, and respond to threats on endpoint devices such as laptops, desktops, and mobile devices.
-These endpoints are often the initial targets for cyberattacks because they can serve as entry points into larger networks.
-EDR solutions provide continuous monitoring and analysis of endpoint activities to identify suspicious behavior or anomalies that may indicate the presence of a threat.
-By employing a combination of behavioral analysis, threat intelligence, and machine learning, EDR solutions can quickly detect and respond to potential threats, minimizing the impact on an organization’s operations.
-They also offer investigative capabilities to understand the scope and impact of security incidents, allowing for more effective remediation and prevention of future attacks.
+Endpoint Detection and Response (EDR) is a cybersecurity solution focused on protecting endpoint devices such as laptops, desktops, servers, and mobile devices from cyber threats.
+EDR systems are designed to continuously monitor endpoint activities and events to detect suspicious behavior, record detailed information about these activities, and respond to potential threats in real-time.
+By leveraging advanced threat detection technologies, such as machine learning and behavioral analysis, EDR solutions can identify and mitigate threats that traditional antivirus software might miss.
+The main objectives of EDR are to provide visibility into endpoint activity, shorten response times to security incidents, and enhance overall organizational security posture through proactive threat management.

 ## Common Applications

 ### Threat Detection
-EDR solutions are used to detect a wide range of threats, including malware, ransomware, unauthorized access, and insider threats.
-By analyzing patterns and behaviors on endpoints, EDRs can identify potential threats that traditional security measures might miss.
+EDR solutions are widely used to detect advanced threats that bypass traditional security measures.
+By analyzing endpoint data in real-time, EDR can identify unusual patterns and behaviors indicative of cyber attacks.

 ### Incident Response
-Once a threat is detected, EDR tools facilitate rapid incident response by providing detailed information about the threat, including how it entered the network, what actions it took, and which endpoints are affected.
-This information is crucial for security teams to contain and eradicate the threat effectively.
+EDR tools facilitate swift incident response by providing security teams with the necessary context and information to understand the scope and impact of an attack.
+This enables quick containment and remediation of threats.

 ### Forensic Analysis
-EDR solutions support forensic analysis by recording endpoint activities and storing data that can be used to investigate security incidents.
-This helps organizations understand the attack vectors and techniques used by adversaries, which is essential for improving security postures.
+The detailed logging and recording capabilities of EDR solutions allow for comprehensive forensic analysis post-incident.
+Security teams can trace back the steps of an attack, understand its origin, and improve future defenses.

+### Compliance and Reporting
+EDR systems often include features that help organizations meet regulatory compliance requirements.
+They provide detailed reports and logs that can be used for audits and to demonstrate adherence to industry standards and regulations.

 ## Safety Considerations

 ### Data Privacy
-EDR solutions collect vast amounts of data from endpoints, which can include sensitive information.
-Organizations must ensure that data collection complies with privacy regulations and that data is stored and processed securely to prevent unauthorized access.
+When deploying EDR solutions, organizations must consider the privacy implications of collecting and storing endpoint data.
+It is crucial to implement data protection measures and ensure compliance with data privacy laws and regulations.

-### Resource Consumption
+### Resource Utilization
-The deployment of EDR solutions can impact system performance, as continuous monitoring and analysis require computational resources.
-Organizations should evaluate the resource impact on endpoints to ensure that business operations remain smooth.
+EDR tools can consume significant system resources, potentially impacting the performance of endpoints.
+Organizations should evaluate the resource demands of an EDR solution and ensure that it does not hinder the productivity of end-users.

 ### False Positives
-EDR systems can sometimes generate false positives, triggering alerts for benign activities.
-It is crucial to fine-tune these systems to balance sensitivity and specificity to minimize unnecessary disruptions.
+Like any automated security system, EDR solutions may generate false positives, leading to unnecessary alerts and investigation.
+Fine-tuning detection rules and leveraging machine learning can help reduce false positives and improve accuracy.

 ## Related Terms or Concepts

 ### Antivirus Software
-Traditional security solutions that focus on detecting and removing known malware using signature-based detection.
+Traditional security solutions designed to detect and remove known malware.
+Unlike EDR, antivirus software typically focuses on signature-based detection.

+### Endpoint Protection Platform (EPP)
+A comprehensive security solution that integrates endpoint protection features, including antivirus, intrusion prevention, and firewall capabilities, often alongside EDR functionalities for a complete security suite.

 ### Security Information and Event Management (SIEM)
-A system that aggregates and analyzes security data from across an organization to provide a comprehensive view of security events and incidents.
+A solution that aggregates and analyzes security data from across an organization, including EDR data, to provide a centralized view of security events and support threat detection and response.

-### Network Detection and Response (NDR)
+### Managed Detection and Response (MDR)
-Similar to EDR, but focused on monitoring, detecting, and responding to threats within network traffic rather than endpoints.

-### Zero Trust Security
-A security model based on the principle of maintaining strict access controls and not trusting anything inside or outside the network by default.

-### Threat Intelligence
-Information about current and emerging threats compiled from various sources to help organizations anticipate and respond to potential security challenges.
+A service that combines EDR with human expertise, providing organizations with outsourced monitoring, detection, and response capabilities to enhance their security posture without needing in-house resources.